img02/SteamBoosterPackHelper/README.md

 # Chrome

-Download the Chrome folder (rename if you like) from Releases,
+Download the zip from Releases,
+* Unzip SteamBoosterPackHelper_Chrome.zip
 * Go to chrome://extensions/
 * Turn on Developer Mode
-* Select Load Unpacked and navigate to the downloaded folder.
+* Select Load Unpacked and navigate to the unzipped folder.
 * Go to Details -> Extension Options
 * Add the appids that you want to make booster packs for, you can get appids from  [SteamDB](https://steamdb.info/) or from the store page URL, e.g. https://store.steampowered.com/app/APPIDHERE/